The Decline (band)

-The Decline are an Australian skate punk band from Perth formed in 2005.
-They have been active since 2008 when they began releasing music and touring.
+The Decline are an Australian skate punk band from Perth who formed in 2005.
+They have been signed to Adelaide punk label Pee Records since 2011 and have released four studio albums and one compilation album.
 The band's current line-up consists of vocalist/guitarist Pat Decline, vocalist/guitarist Ben Elliott, bassist Ray Ray and drummer Harry.
 This lineup has been consistent since the group recorded their third album Resister in January 2015.